dheijl/AlchitryAuTests/echo_spi_clkwiz/README.md

 I used an Ili9341 display with the Teensy to display test results at 30 MHz SPI without problems.

+This an experimental version of the same SPI speedtest but with the SPI peripheral code running at 200 MHz using the Clock Wizard.

+This way it runs reliably up to 29 MHz.

 The Teensy project is [here](https://github.com/dheijl/Teensy_echo).